RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 √ *In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.*

 ## How It started ?
-> Over 90+ people have contributed and 20+ people are leading the RESETHACKER Community Where 40+ people are the foundation of RESETHACKER.
+> Over 90+ people have contributed and 20+ people are leading the RESETHACKER Community Where 45+ people are the CORE of RESETHACKER.

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department